grading4learning/workbook/_sources/practice/cases.md

-## Case Studies
+# Using Case Studies

-The Cases section contains examples of assignment and (the grading section of) syllabi that demonstrate the principles for grading that supports learning and equity.
+The **Case Studies** section contains examples of assignments and (the grading section of) syllabi that demonstrate some principles for grading that support learning and equity.

-In your group, discuss one assignment and one grading scheme.
+> Workshop Attendees: In your breakout group, take about 15 minutes to discuss one assignment and one grading scheme.

 For each case study, answer the following questions:

 1. Which principle(s) are applied?